justinmathew2/Data_Structures_Lab_Code/README.md

 7. Implementation of Linear Search and Binary Search (Explanation Video Link- https://youtu.be/ZOifOjiQOwY)

     To implement the working of implementation of linear search and binary search.

+8. Implementation of Insertion and Selection Sort (Explanation Video Link- https://youtu.be/do_6Gz4grGY )

+    To implement the working of implementation of insertion and selection sort.